zwwwenwei/dream-big/README.md

 1. Download and install node.js on the following link: https://nodejs.org/en/download/

-2. After installing node.js, type in `node –version` in your terminal to check your node.js version and making sure it is installed properly.
+2. After installing node.js, type in `node –version` in your terminal to check your node.js version and make sure it is installed properly.

-3. Open terminal and type in `sudo npm install -g @angular/cli` to install angular.
+3. Open the terminal and type in `sudo npm install -g @angular/cli` to install angular.

-4. Wait a few seconds and type in `ng version` to check angular version and making sure it is installed properly.
+4. Wait a few seconds and type in `ng version` to check the angular version and make  sure it is installed properly.

 5. Clone the directory from GitHub using the GitHub desktop app.

-6. Navigate in your terminal until you reach dream-big-ui.
+6. Navigate to your terminal until you reach dream-big-ui.

 7. Type in `ng serve` in your terminal after and you will see some messages show up one of which is `Angular Live Development Server is listening on localhost:4200`, open your browser on http://localhost:4200/ **

-8. Go to your prefer browser and type in http://localhost:4200/
+8. Go to your preferred browser and type in http://localhost:4200/

 9. You can now see how the project looks in its current state.

-10. You can open the code using visual studio code by typing in code . after navigating to dream-big-ui
+10. You can open the code using visual studio code by typing in code. after navigating to dream-big-ui

-11. Install docker app for mac depending which mac you are using ( intel mac or mac with apple chip) on this link: https://docs.docker.com/desktop/install/mac-install/
+11. Install the docker app for mac depending on which mac you are using ( intel mac or mac with apple chip) on this link: https://docs.docker.com/desktop/install/mac-install/

-12. Open a terminal window and navigate to the DreamBig project, enter and run the following line docker compose up.
+12. Open a terminal window and navigate to the DreamBig project, enter and run the following line `docker compose up`.

-13. You can now go to Docker app and run the dream big container.
+13. You can now go to the Docker app and run the dream big container.